bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="jQuery click function." />
 </p>

-If we come back over to our test page here, you can just comment this, I already deleted just to get rid of it.
+<p>If we come back over to our test page here, you can just comment this, I
+already deleted just to get rid of it.
 But I&apos;m going to target anchor tags on the page.
 So again, I&apos;m going to type my <b>jQuery</b> object, and in there, I&apos;m going to say <b>a</b>.
 That&apos;s going to go in and target all of these <b>anchor</b> tags on the page, all of those and all of these, and that&apos;s going to gather all those items and return them in this nice little <b>jQuery</b> object here.
-I&apos;m going to add a click handler.click.
+I&apos;m going to add a click handler.click.</p>

-So this click handler is going to fire when you click on any one of those anchor tags, and what I&apos;m going to pass in, make sure you type it this way, so you typing from the outside in.
+<p>So this click handler is going to fire when you click on any one of
+those anchor tags, and what I&apos;m going to pass in, make sure you type it this way, so you typing from the outside in.
 I&apos;m going to add in here a function like so with parentheses and curly braces.
 So this is an anonymous function.
-This is a function that&apos;s just going to run when this click handler happens.
+This is a function that&apos;s just going to run when this click handler happens.</p>

-In here, I&apos;m just going to put <b>console.log</b>, and in here, I&apos;m going to put <b>this.html</b>.
+<p>In here, I&apos;m just going to put <b>console.log</b>, and in here, I&apos;m going
+to put <b>this.html</b>.
 That should put in the console the HTML of the link that I clicked.
-Because it&apos;s going to put this in all of the links, I can only click one link at a time.
+Because it&apos;s going to put this in all of the links, I can only click one link at a time.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 51. test inspect, new link function (35) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">